Grande Odalisque

-Grande Odalisque, also known as Une Odalisque or La Grande Odalisque, is an oil painting of 1814 by Jean-Auguste-Dominique Ingres depicting an odalisque, or concubine.
+Grande Odalisque, also known as Une Odalisque or La Grande Odalisque, is an oil painting by Jean-Auguste-Dominique Ingres depicting an odalisque, or concubine in 1814.
 Ingres' contemporaries considered the work to signify Ingres' break from Neoclassicism, indicating a shift toward exotic Romanticism.

-Grande Odalisque attracted wide criticism when it was first shown.
-It is renowned for the elongated proportions and lack of anatomical realism.
-The work is owned by the Louvre Museum, Paris which purchased the work in 1899.
+Grande Odalisque received heavy criticism when it was first shown, and is renowned for the elongated proportions and lack of anatomical realism.
+The painting is currently owned by the Louvre Museum in Paris, which purchased the work in 1899.

 History

-The painting was commissioned by Napoleon's sister, Queen Caroline Murat of Naples, and finished in 1814.
+The painting was commissioned by Napoleon Bonaparte's sister, Queen Caroline Murat of Naples, and was finished in 1814.
 Ingres drew upon works such as Dresden Venus by Giorgione, and Titian's Venus of Urbino as inspiration for his reclining nude figure, though the actual pose of a reclining figure looking back over her shoulder is directly drawn from the 1800 Portrait of Madame Récamier by Jacques-Louis David.

 Ingres portrays a concubine in languid pose as seen from behind with distorted proportions.
 The small head, elongated limbs, and cool color scheme all reveal influences from Mannerists such as Parmigianino, whose Madonna with the Long Neck was also famous for anatomical distortion.

 This eclectic mix of styles, combining classical form with Romantic themes, prompted harsh criticism when it was first shown in 1814.
 Critics viewed Ingres as a rebel against the contemporary style of form and content.
 When the painting was first shown in the Salon of 1819, one critic remarked that the work had "neither bones nor muscle, neither blood, nor life, nor relief, indeed nothing that constitutes imitation".
 This echoed the general view that Ingres had disregarded anatomical realism.
 Ingres instead favored long lines to convey curvature and sensuality, as well as abundant, even light to tone down the volume.
 Ingres continued to be criticized for his work until the mid-1820s.